 All around the lake there are amazing campsites, so it’s tough to fight the urge to go out and camp.
 Don’t forget to pick up a Lake Tahoe Map to help you pick out the perfect campsite!

 The “Bear” Necessities

 Bears are not found everywhere in the world, but they are out-and-about here in Tahoe, and part of being a responsible hiker or camper is protecting your food from bears and vice-versa.
-Get yourself a Counter Assault Bear Keg for your trip.
+Get yourself a Bear Canister for your trip.
 For many local campsites and thru-trails a bear canister is required.
 This canister will store up to eight days worth of food.
 It’s easy to use and can be stored in your backpack.
 A bear can is also a good idea if you plan on leaving your campsite unattended to keep bears, or pesky squirrels and birds, from getting to your food supply.

 In addition to carrying food you will need to take drinking water.
 The altitude around the lake can dehydrate you fast and you will crave fresh water.
 There are some lots of drier areas, including stretches of the Tahoe Rim Trail where water is hard to come by, so don’t be caught without a water filter.
 Be sure the water you are drinking is safe and bacteria-free.
 Our affordable water filter rentals will help you stay well nourished and maintain energy for your trip.